jguerra7/Algorithms/Data structures/01_Arrays/03_PracticeLabs.md

 Elements in array are: 1 1 2 3 4 5 6 7 8 9
 ```

 ## Write a program in C for a 2D array of size 3x3 and print the matrix.
-Go to the editor
 ### Test Data :
 ```
 Input elements in the matrix :